LeonardoRafaelli/Filewatcher/README.md

 ## Support

-For any issues or questions, contact me at [leonardorafaelli@gmail.com](mailto:leonardorafaelli@gmail.com).
+For any issues or questions, please contact me at [leonardorafaelli@gmail.com](mailto:leonardorafaelli@gmail.com).